Korea Investment CORP Sells 45,785 Shares of AvalonBay Communities, Inc. (NYSE:AVB)

-Korea Investment CORP cut its stake in shares of AvalonBay Communities, Inc. (NYSE:AVB – Free Report) by 46.8% in the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The firm owned 52,149 shares of the real estate investment trust’s stock after selling 45,785 shares during the quarter.
-Korea Investment CORP’s holdings in AvalonBay Communities were worth $8,764,000 at the end of the most recent reporting period.
+Korea Investment CORP reduced its stake in shares of AvalonBay Communities, Inc. (NYSE:AVB – Free Report) by 46.8% during the 1st quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 52,149 shares of the real estate investment trust’s stock after selling 45,785 shares during the period.
+Korea Investment CORP’s holdings in AvalonBay Communities were worth $8,764,000 at the end of the most recent quarter.

-Several other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
-Cambridge Investment Research Advisors Inc. boosted its position in shares of AvalonBay Communities by 3.2% in the fourth quarter.
-Cambridge Investment Research Advisors Inc. now owns 1,920 shares of the real estate investment trust’s stock worth $310,000 after purchasing an additional 60 shares during the period.
-Kentucky Retirement Systems boosted its holdings in AvalonBay Communities by 0.6% in the 1st quarter.
-Kentucky Retirement Systems now owns 11,061 shares of the real estate investment trust’s stock worth $1,859,000 after buying an additional 67 shares during the period.
-Sentry Investment Management LLC increased its stake in AvalonBay Communities by 7.5% in the 4th quarter.
-Sentry Investment Management LLC now owns 978 shares of the real estate investment trust’s stock worth $158,000 after buying an additional 68 shares in the last quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS raised its holdings in AvalonBay Communities by 0.3% during the first quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 23,716 shares of the real estate investment trust’s stock valued at $3,986,000 after acquiring an additional 69 shares during the period.
-Finally, Moody National Bank Trust Division lifted its position in shares of AvalonBay Communities by 5.6% in the first quarter.
-Moody National Bank Trust Division now owns 1,379 shares of the real estate investment trust’s stock valued at $232,000 after acquiring an additional 73 shares in the last quarter.
-88.71% of the stock is owned by hedge funds and other institutional investors.
+Other institutional investors also recently bought and sold shares of the company.
+Massmutual Trust Co.
+FSB ADV raised its holdings in AvalonBay Communities by 290.0% during the first quarter.
+Massmutual Trust Co.
+FSB ADV now owns 156 shares of the real estate investment trust’s stock valued at $26,000 after buying an additional 116 shares in the last quarter.
+Creative Financial Designs Inc. ADV grew its position in shares of AvalonBay Communities by 2,142.9% in the first quarter.
+Creative Financial Designs Inc. ADV now owns 157 shares of the real estate investment trust’s stock valued at $26,000 after purchasing an additional 150 shares during the last quarter.
+BOKF NA acquired a new stake in shares of AvalonBay Communities in the first quarter valued at about $29,000.
+Brown Brothers Harriman & Co. acquired a new stake in shares of AvalonBay Communities in the first quarter valued at about $69,000.
+Finally, Focused Wealth Management Inc acquired a new stake in shares of AvalonBay Communities in the first quarter valued at about $50,000.
+88.71% of the stock is currently owned by institutional investors.

-AvalonBay Communities (NYSE:AVB – Get Free Report) last announced its earnings results on Tuesday, August 1st.
-The real estate investment trust reported $2.59 EPS for the quarter, missing analysts’ consensus estimates of $2.60 by ($0.01).
+AvalonBay Communities (NYSE:AVB – Get Free Report) last posted its quarterly earnings data on Tuesday, August 1st.
+The real estate investment trust reported $2.59 earnings per share for the quarter, missing the consensus estimate of $2.60 by ($0.01).
+The company had revenue of $690.86 million during the quarter, compared to the consensus estimate of $675.67 million.
 AvalonBay Communities had a return on equity of 11.01% and a net margin of 46.32%.
-The firm had revenue of $690.86 million during the quarter, compared to the consensus estimate of $675.67 million.
-During the same quarter in the prior year, the firm posted $2.43 earnings per share.
-Equities research analysts expect that AvalonBay Communities, Inc. will post 10.54 EPS for the current fiscal year.
+During the same quarter last year, the firm earned $2.43 EPS.
+Analysts forecast that AvalonBay Communities, Inc. will post 10.54 EPS for the current year.

 As of June 30, 2023, the Company owned or held a direct or indirect ownership interest in 294 apartment communities containing 88,659 apartment homes in 12 states and the District of Columbia, of which 18 communities were under development and one community was under redevelopment.
 The Company is an equity REIT in the business of developing, redeveloping, acquiring and managing apartment communities in leading metropolitan areas in New England, the New York/New Jersey Metro area, the Mid-Atlantic, the Pacific Northwest, and Northern and Southern California, as well as in the Company's expansion regions of Raleigh-Durham and Charlotte, North Carolina, Southeast Florida, Dallas and Austin, Texas, and Denver, Colorado.